-Over the next few years, we will be publishing articles, chapters and – eventually – books on all topics of Pilgrim memory in Britain.
+Over the next few years, we will be publishing work on topics of Pilgrim memory in Britain.
 As we do, this page will remain updated with our latest writing.

 The Pilgrims’ Progress by Martha Vandrei, in History Today, volume 70, issue 5 (May 2020) – which you can buy online here